 A Forgotten Blessing

-There is an ancient Catholic custom of the blessing of homes on or after the Feast of the Epiphany.
+There is an ancient Catholic custom of the blessing of homes on or soon after the Feast of the Epiphany (January 6).
 It is a travesty that in the aftermath of Vatican II, many priests stopped providing this powerful blessing.
 Lay Catholics concurrently stopped requesting this blessing.
-Within a couple of generations it has sadly faded from Catholic practice.
+Within a couple of generations, it had sadly faded from Catholic practice.

 Epiphany Blessing – Short History